MagnusOpera/PresqueYaml/README.md

 * Yaml deserialization to a representation model (AST)
 * Map representation model to an object model
 * C# support: List<>, Dictionary<,>, Nullable<> and POCO
-* F# support: list, map, option and record
+* F# support: list, map, option, unit and record

 Again, `PresqueYaml` does not offer complete yaml support and uses some non-standard behavior.